evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron/_index.md

 ## Infotainment

 You can choose from two different sound systems on the Audi Q4 50 e-tron.
-With the Audi Sound system, you get six channels and eight speakers max system output of 180 watts.
-With the Sonos Sound System, you get ten channels and ten speakers max system output of 580 watts.
+With the Audi Sound system, you get six amplifier channels and eight speakers with a max system output of 180 watts.
+With the Sonos Sound System, you get ten amplifier channels and ten speakers with a max system output of 580 watts.

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Audi Q4 50 e-tron supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Lights